Lila Newman is all about telling stories.

-Her recent screen work can be seen on Amazon's Alpha House, opposite John Goodman and Julie White, written by Garry Trudeau.
-Lila has also twice appeared on A Prairie Home Companion (NPR) a as guest star with the Royal Academy of Radio Actors.
+Selected screen work: Lila can be seen on Amazon's Alpha House, opposite John Goodman and Julie White, written by Garry Trudeau.
+She has also twice appeared on A Prairie Home Companion (NPR) a as guest star with the Royal Academy of Radio Actors.
 Stage work includes New York: How to be an American (reading), White on White (Steps Theatre), About Face (The Brick), A Map to Somewhere Else, Something Wicked (Everyday Inferno).
 Chicago: The Ballad of Lula Del Ray (Manual Cinema), Sketch Comedy & Improv (Donny’s Skybox at The Second City, iO (Improv Olympic), The Playground), Spectacle Performer (Redmoon), Compass Players (Pocket Guide to Hell), Liberal Arts: The Musical, The Rocky Horror Picture Show (Underscore Theater Company) Williamstown Theater Festival: 356/365 Plays, Uncle Sam I Am (Nikos Theater).
 London: Hedda Gabler, The Broken Heart (The Platform Theatre), Twelfth Night (Studio Theatre at Kings Cross) Moscow: The Seagull (SADA Theatre).

 Lila is a comedy nerd.
-A graduate of Chicago's Second City & iO Conservatories and a member of the Playground Theater, she's performed sketch and long-form in venues all around Chicago including: Donny's Skybox and the DeMaat at The Second City, iO, The Playground, a handful of dive bars and countless dilapidated storefronts.
-She performed under many group names, all of them sound like parodies of comedy group names, among them: The Business and Lumberjack Tsunami (Check out reviews in Time Out and NPR Station WBEZ).
-She is currently performing and taking classes at UCB.
+A graduate of Chicago's Second City & iO Conservatories and a member of Chicago’s Playground Theater, she's performed sketch and long-form in venues all around the Windy City including: Donny's Skybox and the DeMaat at The Second City, iO, The Playground, a handful of dive bars and countless dilapidated storefronts.
+She performed under many group names, all of them sound like parodies of comedy group names, among them: The Business and Lumberjack Tsunami (Check out reviews in Time Out and on WBEZ).
+She performs sketch and improv in NYC at The PIT and UCB.